 As your business grows, it’s smart to look beyond your existing market and plan to infiltrate new ones.
 You can leverage market intelligence to identify and study new markets for your business to enter.

-4 Steps to Implement Market Intelligence:
+4 Steps to Developing a Market Intelligence Program:

 Now that we’ve outlined the benefits of market intelligence, let’s look at four key steps you must take to incorporate market intelligence into your business strategy: